cferdinandi/adventure/content/rules.md

 - **He snuck up behind the ogre.** The ogre didn't see it coming, and the hit automatically lands.
 - **9+.** The ogre tries to duck, but isn't fast enough.
 The hit lands.
 - **6-8.** The hit lands, but the sword gets stuck in the ogre's tough hide and is ripped out of the knight's hands.
 {{</callout>}}

+### Magic

+The magic characters can wield should align with their skills, circumstances, and items they have acquired.

+Magic is wild and unpredictable.
+Simple spells can always be cast, but more complex spells require a roll of the dice.

+- **9+:** The spell works
+- **6-8:** It also but the draws unwelcome attention or goes out-of-control

+{{<callout title="Examples">}}
+<p class="margin-bottom-small">Fin specializes in nature magic.</p>

+- **He wants to start a small fire.** This is simple nature magic, and always works.
+- **He tries to tangle an enemy with vines.** He rolls to see what happens.
+- **He tries to conjure a storm.** This is very difficult magic.
+It requires an hour of time, and he rolls with disadvantage to see if it works.
+- **He tries to teleport.** This isn't nature magic, so it fails automatically.
+- **He acquires a ring of teleportation.** He can use it to teleport, and rolls to see what happens when it uses it.
+{{</callout>}}

+### Crafting & Tinkering

+Characters may want to craft items, repair damaged equipment, and so on.

+If the character could easily do so given their skills and items, they automatically succeed.
+If skills or circumstances make it difficult or uncertain, roll the dice to find out what happens.

+{{<callout title="Examples">}}
+<p class="margin-bottom-small">Spark specializes in brewing magical teas.</p>

+- **They want to brew a healing potion.** This is their signature tea, and they can easily do so.
+- **They've been exploring a cave for several days.** While they can easily brew a healing potion, they're low on ingredients and need to forage more.
+Roll to see if they can find them.
+- **They want to create a tea that lets whoever drinks it breath underwater.** This is an experimental tea of their own design.
+Roll with disadvantage.
+- **They find a recipe for water breathing potion on their travels.** They have all of the required ingredients.
+Roll to see if it works.
+{{</callout>}}